 Shabbat worship services are held on Friday evenings at varying times (see below) and Saturday mornings at 10:00 AM unless there is a bar/bat mitzvah.
 On those mornings, services will begin at 10:30 AM.
 Please consult our calendar for exact times before you go.
 Our services follow the Union for Reform Judaism (URJ) framework.
 On Saturday mornings, when there is no B’nai Mitzvah, the Shabbat service is preceded at 9:00 AM by an informal discussion of the weekly Torah reading led by our Rabbi or lay leaders when the need arises.
 In addition to our more traditional services, we also have special services throughout the year tailored to families and small children.
 Our services often feature a unique musical ensemble and guest musicians or speakers.

 First Friday Family Shabbat (6:15 PM Dinner, 7:00 PM Service)

-Our Shabbat celebration on the first Friday of the month is open for everyone, and the service is typically oriented towards families with school-age children.
+Our Shabbat celebration on the first Friday of the month is open for everyone, and the service is typically oriented toward families with school-age children.
 On these days during the Religious School year, we begin the evening with a dinner in our social hall at 6:15 PM, and follow with a 7:00 PM service in the sanctuary.